Idle scan: Using nmap

 The images juxtaposition show both of these stages in a successful scenario.

 Effectiveness

-Although many Operating Systems are now immune from being used in this attack, Some popular systems are still vulnerable; making the idle scan still very effective.
+Although many Operating Systems are now immune from being used in this attack, some popular systems are still vulnerable; making the idle scan still very effective.
 Once a successful scan is completed there is no trace of the attacker's IP address on the target's firewall or Intrusion-detection system log.
-Another useful possibility is the chance of by-passing a firewall because you are scanning the target from the zombie's computer, which might have extra rights than the attacker's.
+Another useful possibility is the chance of by-passing a firewall because you are scanning the target from the zombie's computer, which might have more rights than the attacker's.